ndustrialio/node-red-contrib-ndustrialio/README.md

 # node-red-contrib-ndustrialio

+A collection of nodes to send data to/from ndustrialio's Contxt Platform

 ## nGest Formatter

 Converts an array of dictionaries into nGest format that can be sent directly to a nGest feed.
 Timestamp will be set at current time.